-- (a) Subject to this Constitution and the Corporations Act, the Board may change the place (or places) of, postpone or cancel a general meeting. - (b) If a general meeting is convened pursuant to a request by Members, the Board may not postpone or cancel the general meeting without the consent of the requesting Members.
+- (a) Subject to this Constitution and the Corporations Act, the Member (or a majority of Members if there is more than one) may change the place (or places) of, postpone or cancel a general meeting convened by the Directors or Members. - (b) If a general meeting is convened pursuant to a request by Members, the Board may not change the place (or places), or postpone or cancel the general meeting without the consent of a majority of Members.